Ryu Hyun-woo (golfer)

 Ryu Hyun-woo (류현우; born 8 September 1981) is a South Korean professional golfer.

+Career

 Ryu has played on the Korean Tour, the OneAsia Tour since 2010 and the Japan Golf Tour since 2012.
 He won on the Japan Golf Tour in September 2012 at the Coca-Cola Tokai Classic.
 He won the 2013 GS Caltex Maekyung Open, co-sanctioned by the OneAsia Tour and the Korean Tour.